isolver/ioHub/docs/iohub/quickstart.rst

 python source file and the two .yaml configuration files as described below.

 .. note:: When using this approach to creating the experiment,
-    the above expriment folder structure will always be used.
+    the above experiment folder structure will always be used.
 To save time in creating this initial experiment folder setup, there is a folder called startingTemplate in the ioHub examples folder that contains the necessary python source file with the ExperimentIOHubRuntime class extension already defined, so only your experiment